zio/zio/docs/datatypes/stream/ztransducer.md

 // Ouput: Chunk(0, 1, 2), Chunk(3, 4, 5), Chunk(6, 7)
 ```

-Note that the `ZTransducer.foldM` is like `fold`, but it folds effectfully.
+Note that the `ZTransducer.foldZIO` is like `fold`, but it folds effectfully.

 **ZTransducer.foldWeighted** — Creates a transducer that folds incoming elements until reaches the `max` worth of elements determined by the `costFn`, then the transducer emits the computed value and restarts the folding process: